-Chkdsk has a wide range of command-line switches and parameters to help you run the utility properly and efficiently.
-Below are all the chkdsk commands and their definitions.
+Chkdsk includes a number of command-line options to help you execute the utility correctly and efficiently.
+All of the chkdsk commands and their meanings are listed here.

-Volume – This parameter allows you to specify a drive letter or volume name to scan that target drive/folder.
-For example, to check the D drive, you’d use D:.
+Volume – This parameter allows you to specify a drive letter or volume name to scan.
+For example, you’d use

-Filename – This parameter is used to scan a specific file for fragmentation.
-This parameter works only on the FAT and FAT32 file system.
-You won’t use this parameter that much in the real world.
+Filename – This parameter scans for fragmentation in a specific file.
+This parameter is only applicable to the FAT and FAT32 file systems.
+In practice, you won’t use this parameter very often.

-/F – Use this switch to make chkdsk automatically fix errors it found while scanning.
+/F – Use this parameter to have chkdsk automatically repair errors discovered while scanning.

-/R – This switch scans for bad sectors and recovers readable information from those sectors.
+/R – This switch searches for bad sectors and, if possible, restores readable data.

-/L:size – This switch works only on the NTFS file system.
-The switch allows you to change the file log size related to NTFS transactions.
-In general, this is meant for server admins only.
+/L:size – This switch only applies to the NTFS file system.
+It allows you to change the size of the NTFS transaction file log.
+In general, this is only for server administrators.

 /X – This switch force unmounts the target drive or volume to invalidate active handles.
 Sometimes, if the volume is mounted, it can cause problems with scanning and recovering.
-In those situations, you can use this switch to unmount and perform the scan in those situations.
-Unless you know what you are doing, don’t use this switch because it can cause program crashes and data loss under certain circumstances.
+You can use this switch to unmount and perform the scan in those situations.
+Unless you know what you are doing, please don’t use this switch because it can cause program crashes and data loss under certain circumstances.

 /I – This switch makes the index scan less vigorous.
-As you can tell, you can use this switch while doing low-priority scans or when you are on a time crunch.
+You can use this switch while doing low-priority scans or when you are short on time.
 Also, this switch works only on the NTFS file system.

-/C – Just like the above switch, this works only with the NTFS file system.
-When used, this switch will skip cycle checking with the folder structure.
+/C – This, like the previous switch, only works with the NTFS file system.
+It will bypass cycle checking with the folder structure.

-/B – This switch makes the chkdsk tool re-evaluate the bad clusters on a given volume.
+/B – This parameter instructs the chkdsk utility to re-evaluate the bad clusters on a specified volume.

-/Scan – This parameter runs an online scan and only works on the NTFS file system.
+/Scan – This parameter performs an online scan and only applies to the NTFS file system.

-/ForceOfflineFix – This switch forces the chkdsk tool to force offline repair over the online repair.
-If you choose to use this switch, it should be used alongside the /scan parameter.
+/ForceOfflineFix – This parameter instructs the chkdsk utility to execute an offline repair rather than an online repair.
+If you use this switch, it should be used in conjunction with the

 /Pref – This parameter increases the chkdsk priority to run the scans as fast as possible at the cost of higher system resource usage.
-As you can guess, when using this parameter, it can cause other programs to slow down due to limited resources.
-This switch works only on the NTFS file system and should be used alongside the /scan parameter.
+This parameter can cause other programs to slow down due to limited resources.
+This switch works only on the NTFS file system and should be used alongside the

 /SdCleanup – Garbage collects Security Descriptor data.
 Works only in the NTFS file system.